ccros44/Unifi-Network-FTP-Backup/README.md

  ## Usage

-Download the script, then execute it qith the parameters set to your use case.
+Download the script, then execute it with the parameters set to your use case.

 ```bash
 curl -O https://raw.githubusercontent.com/ccros44/Unifi-Network-FTP-Backup/refs/heads/main/ftp_setup.sh